 The principal constraint associated with the site's redevelopment is its safeguarded wharf status.
 The GLA and Port of London Authority will be key stakeholders in any redevelopment proposals for the site.
 The starting point for redevelopment will be the ensuring that the site (its ground floor, including ceiling heights acceptable to the relevant authorities) can continue to be used for river wharf related uses.
-Other constraints include the need to respect the alignments of the Thames Path and Thames River Walk
+Other constraints include the need to consider the alignments of the Thames Path.